• Skip to primary navigation

 • Pancetta: add leftovers to Chicken Parmesan Pasta, Zucchini with Corn and Feta, or Pesto Pasta.

-• Lemon juice: Triple Berry Lemonade or Pan Seared Salmon with Summer Salad.
+• Lemon juice: Instant Pot Potatoes and Carrots, Triple Berry Lemonade or Single Serve Lemonade.

 Did you make this gnocchi carbonara?
 Leave me a comment & rating to share how it turned out!